 Harlem Township Zoning Commission workshop meeting, 7 p.m. the second Monday of the month at the Harlem Township Firehouse, 3883 state Route 605 S.

-The Central Ohio Civil War Roundtable meets at 7 p.m. the second Wednesday of each month in Towers Hall on the Otterbein University campus.
+The Central Ohio Civil War Roundtable, 7 p.m. the second Wednesday of each month in Towers Hall at Otterbein University.
 All are invited.
-Call Jim Schultz at 614-794-1247 or visit centralohiocwrt.wordpress.com.
+Call Jim Schultz at 614-794-1247 or visit centralohiocwrt. wordpress.com.Support groups

 Crohn's & Colitis Foundation of America, support groups for patients with Crohn's and ulcerative colitis as well as their family members, meeting in Delaware and Reynoldsburg.
-Call 614-889-6060.
+Visit ccfa.org/chapters/centralohio for times and dates or call 614-889-6060.

 Alzheimer's Caregiver Support Groups, 1 p.m. on the third Tuesday of the month at Asbury United Methodist Church, 55 W. Lincoln Ave.
 Open to anyone affected by Alzheimer's disease.
 Call Bernie Sanders at 740-363-1365 to verify.
 A second group meets at 10 a.m. on the second Thursday of each month at Willow Brook at Delaware Run, 100 Delaware Crossing W. Call Heidi Reed at 740-201-5640.